BASEBALL CARDS PRICE GUIDE 1902 TO 1930

 1916-1917 Sporting Life tobacco cards – Inserted in Ogden’s Sunflower cigarettes, these thin paper cards featured single posed players.
 Near-complete PSA 3 sets sell for $6,000.
 Stars like Babe Ruth and Walter Johnson reach $800 even in low grades.

-Read also: WHAT ARE MOST BASEBALL CARDS WORTH
+Read also: 50 YEARS BASEBALL CARDS

 1920 W516 and W522 tobacco cards – Produced by American Caramel Company, these thin cardboard cards featured single posed players.
 Near-complete PSA 3 sets sell for $5,000.
 Stars like Babe Ruth and Walter Johnson reach $500 even in poor condition.